Pi-hils/makersbnb/README.md

 I would like to be able to list multiple spaces so they can be booked.

-As a customer,
+As a guest,
 So I can choose a preference,
 I would like to be able to view listings.

-As a customer,
+As a guest,
 So I know I have a place to stay,
 I would like to be able to hire an available space for one night so it can be approved by the host owning the space.

 As a host,
-So a customer can pay for their stay,
+So a guest can pay for their stay,
 I would like to be able to approve requests to hire spaces that I own.

-As a customer,
+As a guest,
 So I don't run into any issues,
 I cannot book a space if unavailable on a given date.

-As a customer,
+As a guest,
 So I have a chance to find a space,
 I can still book a space until the host has confirmed a request for hire.